Reinforcement Learning-powered Semantic Communication via Semantic Similarity: The SemanticRL Scheme in Non-Differentiable Environment

 To give a more general derivation, we first assume that the intermediate reward $r^{(t)}$ is non-zero, and the discount factor $\gamma$ is set to $1$ as mentioned before.
-Denoted by $\theta$ the parameters of our semantic communication system, the objective function for such a learning process from $s^{(0)}$ is given by maximizing
+Denoted by $\phi$ and $\theta$ the parameters of the encoder and decoder respectively, the objective function for such a JSCC-based semantic transmission process from $s^{(0)}$ is given by maximizing